KothaNikhil/FactoryManagement/QUICK_REFERENCE.md

 Reports → Set Date Range → Filter by Date → Export to Excel

 ### Add New Item
-Items Management → NEW → Enter Details → Save
+Inventory → NEW → Enter Details → Save

 ### Add New Party
-Parties Management → NEW → Enter Details → Save
+Contacts → NEW → Enter Details → Save

 ## ⚡ Quick Tips